jerryjappinen/Servant/site/pages/technical-docs/about/about.md

 <big>This section includes technical resources relevant to maintenance and development of Servant.
 Visit [Get started](/get-started) for installation walkthrough and other instructions for users.</big>

 ### Basic concepts

-You do not need to know everything about web development when working with Servant.
-In fact, you can use Servant without understanding just about anything about web development, unlike with many other systems.
+You do not need to know about programming when working with Servant.
+In fact, you son't have to understand almost anything to get started.

-We distinguish five groups of people that can work with Servant, and on each step you have to know a little bit more:
+We distinguish four groups of users that work with Servant.
+On each step you have to know a little bit more:

-1. **Users** install Servant and publish sites with it.
+1. **Users** install Servant and publish sites.
-2. **Theme authors** create new themes for existing templates.
+2. **Web developers** create or customize themes and templates to create their customized web sites.
-3. **Template authors** write new templates for new kinds of sites.
+3. **Backend developers** write new backend actions for custom server-side functionality (e.g. accessing a database).
-4. **Action authors** write new backend actions.
-Sitemap page and minified stylesheets are examples of actions.
-5. **Core contributors** write new features in Servant's core.
+4. **Servant contributors** develop Servant and write new features for the core system.

-This means that *you can use Servant without understanding anything about themes or templates*.
-And you can create themes or templates without understanding anything about how the core system works.
+*You can use Servant without understanding anything about web development*.
+And you can develop web sites without understanding anything about how the backend works.

 ### Source code

-Servant is written in PHP.
-It is currently supported on PHP 5.2 and up.
-[Baseline PHP](http://eiskis.net/baseline-php/) is used as a set helper functions for low-level tasks (it is included in the source package), but there are no other external dependencies.
+Servant is written in *PHP*, and currently supported on PHP 5.2 and up.

 *Usability*, *convenience* and *redundancy* are emphasized.
 If you are contributing to Servant, make an attempt to write code that can recover even when the circumstances aren't perfectly in your control.
 Also bear in mind that even code has users and usability: for example, you should think about what kind of ways of giving input parameters you can provide to someone who uses your methods.

+[Baseline PHP](http://eiskis.net/baseline-php/) is used as a set helper functions for low-level tasks, and several different parser utilities power the support for various template formats.